spcl/dace/CONTRIBUTING.md

 For automatic styling, we use the [yapf](https://github.com/google/yapf) file formatter.
 **Please run `yapf` before making your pull request ready for review.**

+## Tests

+We use [pytest](https://www.pytest.org/) for our testing infrastructure.
+All tests under the `tests/` folder (and any subfolders within) are automatically read and run.
+The files must be under the right subfolder based on the component being tested (e.g., `tests/sdfg/` for IR-related tests), and must have the right
+suffix: either `*_test.py` or `*_cudatest.py`.
+See [pytest.ini](https://github.com/spcl/dace/blob/master/pytest.ini))
+for more information, and for the markers we use to specify software/hardware requirements.

+The structure of the test file must follow `pytest` standards (i.e., free functions called `test_*`), and all tests must also be called at the bottom of the file, under `if __name__ == '__main__':`.

+Tests that should be skipped **must** define the `@pytest.mark.skip` decorator with a reason parameter, and must also be commented out at the main section at the bottom of the file.

 ## Dependencies